chikeezeh/rhcsa_study_note/notes/Projects.md

 ```
 9. Navigate to the folder we created earlier to contain grafana website configuration, `cd /etc/nginx/sites-enabled`
 10. The file format is the fully qualified domain name.conf, `vim FQDN.conf`
 11. Add the following content to the config file.
-We will create the self signed certificate in a separate step, however, if you change the name and location of your self signed certificate and key, change that in the config file.
+We will create the self signed certificate in a separate step, however, if you change the name and location of your self signed certificate and key, change that in the config file. <span style="color:red">Replace <grafana_ip> with the IP address of your grafana server, for example; 10.24.25.1.</span>

 ```console
 server {